-The purpose of Poetry for You and Me is to acquaint children with a wide variety of good poetry through classroom recitation and memorization.
+The purpose of Poetry Favorites for Kindergarten is to acquaint children with a wide variety of good poetry through recitation and memorization.
 Children are exposed to poetry by well-known authors such as "A Good Boy" by Robert Louis Stevenson and "Hiding" by Dorothy Aldis.